Flexible land rental agreements

 Profit sharing flexible rent agreements

 This is a rental agreement where the landlord and the tenant share the profit from the farmland.
-This agreement is similar to a 50-50 crop share lease where they share crop yields 50% to landlord and 50% to the tenant and some of the expenses are paid by each party.
+This agreement is similar to a 50-50 crop share lease where crop yields are shared 50% to landlord and 50% to the tenant and some of the expenses are paid by each party.

-What have the Minnesota cash rents been compared to percentage of gross revenue?
+Minnesota cash rents compared to percentage of gross revenue

 Average southern Minnesota cash rent as a percentage of gross revenue